MelSumner/a11y-automation/violations/required-input-fields.md

 ---

 ## Point of Failure

-Required `input` fields should use the HTML `required` attribute correctly
+Required `input` fields should use the HTML `required` attribute correctly.
+This attribute is used to indicate that a field must be filled out before submitting a form.

 ## Automation

 ### Linting

 Potentially automatable.

 ### Testing

 Potentially automatable.
 Check for presence of common required indicators and make sure the `required` attribute also exists.

 ### Developer Authored Test

 Developers should ensure that their code does not violate this rule, and write a test that prevents regressions in code if it is later changed.

 ### Manual Test

 Review input fields for common required indicators.
 Inspect the DOM to ensure that the `required` attribute is present on those fields.